 Skinny Poem

 A Skinny is an American short poem (a fixed form) that consists of eleven lines.
 The first and eleventh lines can be any length (although shorter lines are favored).
-The eleventh and last line...
+The eleventh and last line must be repeated using the same words from the first and opening line...